 \subsection{Focal Plane Arrays}

-The primary technologies for large-scale arrays suitable for broad-band polarimetry and photometry, or low resolving power spectroscopy in the submillimeter to millimeter wave-bands are transition-edge-sensed (TES) bolometers and kinetic inductance detectors (KIDs).
+The primary technologies for large-scale arrays suitable for broadband polarimetry and photometry, or low resolving power spectroscopy in the submillimeter to millimeter wave-bands are transition-edge-sensor (TES) bolometers and kinetic inductance detectors (KIDs).
 While comparatively less mature, the KID technology is significantly easier to manufacture and read out than TES arrays, so that the costs per detector can be substantially smaller.
-Recent laboratory and on-sky measurements indicate that the KID technology can reach the fundamental background limits required for our instruments in large format array architectures \citep{hubmayr/2015,calvo/2016}.
+Recent laboratory and on-sky measurements indicate that the KID technology can reach the fundamental background limits required for our instruments in large-format array architectures \citep{hubmayr/2015,calvo/2016}.
 Therefore, KID arrays have been adopted as the baseline technology for \pcam \citep{duell/2020}.

 The focal planes of each camera or EoR-Spec module are well populated with three KID arrays constructed on 150\,mm silicon wafers in a tightly packed configuration \citep{vavagiakis/etal:2018}.
-For each camera module, the three arrays will typically be identical, while for the EoR-Spec modules, we will have two low-frequency arrays and one high-frequency array, as described above.
-The reason for this choice in EoR-Spec is that the low-frequency line intensity mapping signal is much more difficult to detect than the high frequency (low redshift) signal.
+For each camera module, the three arrays will typically be identical, while, for the EoR-Spec modules, we will have two low-frequency arrays and one high-frequency array, as described above.
+The reason for this choice in EoR-Spec is that the low-frequency line intensity mapping signal is much more difficult to detect than the high-frequency (low-redshift) signal.